Directed by Giuseppe Tornatore

 ★★★★½ review by CinemaClown on Letterboxd

-Films like Cinema Paradiso (also known as Nuovo Cinema Paradiso) perfectly exemplify why so many of us devour films as if they are an integral & essential part of our lives, and covers the fascination, excitement & joy we experience when a fictional story unfolds for a few hours in front of our eyes.
+Films like Cinema Paradiso (also known as Nuovo Cinema Paradiso) perfectly exemplify why so many of us devour films like they are an integral & essential part of our lives, and exquisitely covers the fascination, excitement & joy we experience when a fictional story unfolds for a few hours in front of our eyes.
 And this gem from Italy is simply as nostalgic to every ardent film lover as it is to cinema itself.

 Evoking genuine emotions with its heartfelt narration, directed by a passionate film lover who infused a part of his own life into the story, aided by brilliant performances from its entire cast, exquisitely photographed, elegantly edited and featuring a wonderful, soul-stirring & truly heartwarming score from legendary composer, Ennio Morricone, Cinema Paradiso is a remarkable work of pure craftsmanship from start to finish that hasn't aged a day.